emadbarandan/hand-keypoints-openpose/README.md

 ---

 ## Citation
-If you use this, please cite OpenPose and the CMU Perceptual Computing Lab accordingly.
+ OpenPose and the CMU Perceptual Computing Lab